MarwaAbuEssa/pg-json-import/README.md

 ## Installation an Usage

-Download zip folder and extract it .
+Download zip folder , extract it and  run npm i.

 Add JSON file in folder